Physics (PHYS)

 PHYS 230 Astronomy

 Planets and solar systems; types and characteristics of stars; our galaxy and its relation to the visible universe.
 Lab included.
-GEPS-L
+GEPS-L. 3 hour lecture, 3 hour lab.

 Grade Mode: Letter, Credit/No Credit, Audit